straz/artificialtrust/_definitions/trust.md

 ### Trusted source
 A source whose information does not need to be double-checked for correctness.
+In machine learning, all training data is assumed to come from a trusted source.

 ### Trusted agent
 An agent whose behavior is predictable.